 Our information sheets contain further detail about each assessment method.

-- Can be really useful to do a before and after, in an office relocation or refurbishment – to identify staff issues which can then inform the brief for the new works.
+- Can be really useful to conduct a before and after, in an office relocation or refurbishment – to identify staff issues which can then inform the brief for the new works

-- Results will show how the performance of your building compares against a database of others in the UK
+- Results will show how the performance of the building compares against a database of others in the UK

 - Gains a BREEAM credit